biochunan/CDRConformationClassification/README.md

             "merged": true
         }
     },
+    ...
 ]
 ```
-Here, only the H1 CDR loop is classified, the classification results are stored in a list of dictionaries, each dictionary contains the classification results for a CDR loop.
+Here, use CDR-H1 loop as an example, the classification results are stored in a list of dictionaries, each dictionary contains the classification results for a CDR loop.

 - `closest_lrc`: the closest LRC group in torsional space
 - `closest_AP_cluster_label`: the closest AP cluster label, this is a unique integer assigned to each AP cluster within a LRC group